braph-software/BRAPH-2/tutorials/developers/dev_intro/readme.md

 >> regenerate('/src/gui', {'Pipeline', 'GUI'})  ⑨
 ````

-① clears the workspace (not always necessary, but needed is some element instances are still in the workspace).
+① clears the workspace (not always necessary, but needed if some element instances are still in the workspace).

 ② regenerates `Pipeline`.